Stock events for Koppers Holdings, Inc. (KOP)

 KOP’s Geographic footprint

-Koppers Holdings, Inc. has a global manufacturing and distribution network with facilities in North America, South America, Australasia, China, and Europe.
-The company operates in countries such as the United States, Canada, the United Kingdom, Denmark, Australia, New Zealand, and China.
+Koppers has a global manufacturing and distribution network across North America, South America, Australasia, and Europe, including the United States, Canada, the United Kingdom, Denmark, Australia, New Zealand, and China.
+More than half of its revenue is generated in the United States.

 KOP Corporate Image Assessment